asmadaha/cmt-project/README.md

 ### Build

-From the project root directory:

-gcc -O3 src/c/pd_simulation.c -o bin/pd_simulation -lm

-The executable is created in bin/ and is not distribued with the repository.

-### Execute

 To ensure reproducible results, the C simulation used a fixed random seed.
 Running the commands below will regenerate exactly the same CSV files and figures used in the final report.

 The project was developed on macOS and is fully compatible with the SIE Linux VDI.

-From the project root directory, compile thr C simulation.
+From the project root directory, compile the C simulation.

 gcc -O3 -std=c11 src/c/pd_simulation.c -o bin/pd_simulation

 This creates the executable in "bin/".

+### Execute

 From the project root still, run the C simulations: